 Summary: This is probably one of our absolute favorite boondocking spots.
 It has easy access, lots of space, gorgeous desert nature and simply fabulous mountain views all around.
 Although it’s fairly well-known amongst boondockers, Borrego Springs is a lightly-visited town so there are lots of opportunities to find space to yourself.
 In boondocking circles you’ll sometimes hear this called “Clark Dry Lake” although the boondocking area is actually up the hill before the dry lake bed.
 The spot is only ~7 miles NE from town, right off S22 on Rockhouse Canyon Road which is an easy dirt road that takes you back into the boondocking area.
 Front area (nearest S22) is super-easy to access and has the best Verizon signal, but is also the most popular.
 Further back on Rockhouse Canyon (nearer to the dry lake bed) the spots get much more isolated, but Verizon signal fades fast.
 We chose a spot a few miles down the dirt road which had very poor Verizon signal (just barely usable w/ our external antenna/amp), but really great privacy.
-The area is on private land inside Borrego Springs so there are no “official” rules about camping (this also means no restrictive dog rules), but that may change!
-According to our info a large part of this area was just recently acquired by the State Park, so it’s probable that boondocking will still be allowed in the future, but possibly with a stay limit and most likely some dog rules too (NOTE/ as of Dec 2013 there is no further update on this.
-Not sure if the transaction to sell the land went through, or crashed?
+The area is on private land inside Borrego Springs so there are no “official” rules about camping (this also means no restrictive dog rules), but it could change at any time!
+The State Park has been in process (or in plans) to acquire this land for years so at some point in the future there may be a stay limit here and most likely some dog rules too (NOTE/ as of Dec 2014 there is no further update on this and it’s very possible the State Park ran out of money to do the acquisition.
 Either way the “old rules” still exist for now).
 Lots to do & explore in the surrounding area including the cute town of Borrego Springs plus no end of historic trails and natural beauty in Anza Borrego State Park.
 Overall a fabulous spot and one we’d come to again and again.

 Extra Info: No water or facilities (nearest dump/water inside Anza Borrego State Park).
 There are a few bars of Verizon LTE signal near the entrance (closest to S22), but poor to zero signal further back.
 Also some decent ATT 4G around, although it is spotty.
 Both are improved by boosting.
 Signal drops off fast as you move further away from S22, so if internet is important to you make sure you check out your signal before you bring in/park your rig.